BolajiAyodeji/Blogposts/ck3izs56t00sed0s11z515m1j.md

 - **-a**

-This option Includes all currently changed files in this commit and therefore skips the `git add` staging step.
-However, untracked files will not be included.
+This option rewrites the last commit with any staged changes or a new commit message and should only be performed on commits that have not been pushed to a remote repository, yet.

 ```bash
 git commit -a "Setup multiple roles for netlify-cms git gateway"